CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Religion/Tot.md

 Seeking separation and holiness were not limited to the aforementioned abstinance from procreation.

 # Tot Cenuk
 A **Tot Cenuk** "high tot" (plural *Totyq Cenukyq*) was a superior rank of tot.
 In Totky, it was awarded to leading totyq of conquered areas, the purpose being centralization and easier governance.
+The word "Senu", meaning [[King (Ran culture)|King]], is originally descended from this word.
 # Tot Cenukki
 The **Tot Cenukki** "highest tot" (plural *Totyq Cenukkiq*) was the highest ranking tot, to which all Totyq Cenukyq and other totyq in the city-state were subordinate.
 The position was initially that of a "first among equals", though it evolved away from that, first de facto and then de jure.